A home for the study of Jungian psychology and myth—for clinicians and non-clinicians alike.

 FAQ

 • Yes!
-We are happy to offer an option for monthly payments at no additional charge.
-When registration opens, you’ll receive options to pay the yearly cost all at once, or sign-up for monthly installments.
+When registration opens, you’ll have the option to pay the yearly cost all at once or sign up for monthly installments (at no additional charge).

 • If you are not a licensed or pre-licensed clinician, we would love to have you in the General Public track, which will be robust and full of options for additional community gatherings.